mrakgr/Trading-Journal/journal_2025.md

 Let me go back to the psychology lessons with Lance.

 10am.
 I am struck of how he says that GOAT athletes call out their teammates for underperforming.
-Reminds me of me and C(urtis).
+Reminds me of me and Curtis.
 When he broke our deal, that really pissed me off.
 And he had the temerity to snub me by saying his trash work could replace mine.
-L(ogris) didn't back me, and in fact started arguing with me, and the rest was history.
+Logris didn't back me, and in fact started arguing with me, and the rest was history.

 Those two are mediocrities.
-I did my best to repay L(ogris) by letting him not be involved in technical matters too much.
+I did my best to repay Logris by letting him not be involved in technical matters too much.
 He made his own mistake by sticking his nose into it.

 10:30am.
 Ok, I think I got something.
 The course I am watching is incomplete and I'll have to get the real one from Lance directly at some point.
 In the first video he introduces Jonathan Katz and then spends doing interviews with Tom Crawford.
 The previous module only had a single video too.